DanielOluwasegunCS/osticket-prereqs/README.md

 <img src="https://imgur.com/wOefhhQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I allowed all users to have permission to manipulate this file because osTicket has to interact with this file but I don't know which user it will use to do that.
+I allowed all users to have permission to manipulate this file because osTicket has to interact with this file but I didn't know which user it used to do that.
 </p>
 <br />